 Basic loss per share of common stock is computed using the weighted average number of common shares outstanding for the period.
-Diluted loss per share is computed without consideration to potentially dilutive instruments because the Company incurred losses in the three months ended June 30, 2014 which would make these instruments anti-dilutive.
-As of June 30, 2014 and 2013, the number of anti-dilutive stock options and restricted stock units excluded from diluted net loss per common share computations was approximately 16.1 million and 15.0 million, respectively.
-During the three months ended June 30, 2014, the Company did not have any warrants outstanding.
-During the three months ended June 30, 2013, the number of warrants excluded from diluted net loss per common share computations was approximately 26.5 million.
+Diluted loss per share is computed without consideration to potentially dilutive instruments because the Company incurred losses in the three months ended June 30, 2015 which would make these instruments anti-dilutive.
+As of June 30, 2015 and 2014, the number of anti-dilutive stock options and restricted stock units excluded from diluted net loss per common share computations was approximately 13.8 million and 16.1 million, respectively.